alexeymhv/adop-cartridges-cookbook/_docs/recipes/running-sq-analysis.md

 }
 ```

-Once you have all the necessary variables you can start adjusting the SonarQube analysis properties.
+Once you have all the necessary variables, you can start adjusting the SonarQube analysis properties.

 ```
 configure { myProject ->